 Students in the undergraduate nursing program (traditional and accelerated program options) are required to take online standardized tests throughout the program.
-These standardized exams provide valuable feedback to the student on their knowledge acquisition and provide practice opportunities for preparing for online NCLEX-RN exam.
+These standardized exams provide valuable feedback to exam.
 The standardized testing also provides important information to the faculty who are responsible for ensuring that students' learning experiences are leading to expected program goals and outcomes.
 Each course that utilizes a standardized online test will incorporate the grade earned on the standardized test as a percentage of the final course grade and will be specified in the course syllabus.
 A standardized testing fee is applied to the students' tuition/fees for those courses administering a standardized test.
 The standardized testing fee covers the cost of the required standardized exam, review materials, and remediation resources.